rtuhpc/hpc-platform/doc/lti.md

 In this model, the layers can be conceptualized as follows:

 1. Bottom Layer: HTTP and Transport Layer
-   - This foundational layer handles the basic communication between client-server applications using the HTTP protocol.
+   - This foundational layer handles the essential communication between client-server applications using the HTTP protocol.
 It includes the transmission of requests and responses over the network.

 2. OAuth 2.0 Layer
    - OAuth 2.0 is an authorization framework that allows applications to obtain limited access to user resources on behalf of the user.
 It operates above the HTTP layer and provides a standardized way for clients to request and obtain access tokens from authorization servers.
 The OAuth 2.0 layer handles the authorization flow and token management.